skitazaki/dataset-zipcode_jp/README.md

 And, another file is different code structure for facilities.

 You can download all files using `scripts/pulldata.py`.
-Each downloaded data is converted its encoding from 'cp932' to 'utf8', and saved under `data` directory.
+Each downloaded file is converted its encoding from 'cp932' to 'utf8', normalized from half-width Katakana to full-width, and saved under `data` directory.

 -----